TyBrassington/cmpt354-miniproject/README.md

   Basic login, logout, and session management via Flask.
   _Creating an account is required to access most application functions._

+## Developer Tools
+**Debug Tab:**
+  A Debug Tab is available in the application interface for markers and TAs.
+It displays all database tables and allows for real-time viewing of table updates.
+> Note: This feature is implemented solely for development and evaluation purposes and will not be included in the deployed version of the application.
 ---
 ## Installation